raxod502/intuitive-explanations/about/me.md

 reluctance) run Android on the [Google Pixel 3a](https://store.google.com/us/product/pixel_3a).

-I spent time every day maintaining my open-source projects [on GitHub](https://github.com/raxod502), because I enjoy helping my software help other people and because I want to set a positive example for open-source community-building.
+I spent time on a regular basis maintaining my open-source projects [on GitHub](https://github.com/raxod502), because I enjoy helping my software help other people and because I want to set a positive example for open-source community-building.
 If you file a bug report, I may not have time to fix the problem, but I *do* read every single